gdcc/ct.gdcc.io/index.md

 ## Working group meetings

 We welcome anyone to join our meetings!
-We meet on Thursdays at 9:30am Eastern Time (ET).
+We meet on the first Thursday of the month at 9:30am Eastern Time (ET).

 The Zoom link is <https://harvard.zoom.us/j/91061519853?pwd=U1lQR1ExMlo3Ty9XUVJIM2ZPNW1mdz09>